LilaRest/tulipe/docs/guide/chain-watchers/intuition.md

 Also, in my own opinion, this tool is much more complex than it should be.

-## Vuethers' approach
+## Tulipe' approach
-To solve that problem Vuethers' introduces **chain watchers** They provides a way to easily watch any on-chain data and **it feels like watching any ref in Vue !**
+To solve that problem Tulipe' introduces **chain watchers** They provides a way to easily watch any on-chain data and **it feels like watching any ref in Vue !**

-So thanks to Vuethers you can now watch any on-chain data in an intuitive and simple way : only one method call is required.
+So thanks to Tulipe you can now watch any on-chain data in an intuitive and simple way : only one method call is required.